assumptionsofphysics/assumptionsofphysics.github.io/_problems/012-ProductOfObservables.md

 to the related eigenvalues.
 Therefore $$A+B$$ and $$f(A)$$ are allowed.

 Note that $$\frac{(a+b)^2 - a^2 -b^2}{2}=a*b$$.
-The left side is in terms of operations allowed, therefore a product consistent with those rule must be in terms of the anti-commutator
+The left side is in terms of operations allowed, therefore a product consistent with those rules must be in terms of the anti-commutator
 $$A*B = \frac{\{A, B\}}{2}$$.

 The issue is that the operation is not associative: $$\{\{A, B\}, C\} - \{A, \{B, C\}\} = B [ A, C ] - [A, C] B$$.